neltex/testtasks/README.md

     - Validation:
       - Validation is done on the frontend and backend.
       - Application ensures all fields are being entered before submitting the form.
+      - Progress bar is displayed when the form is being submitted.
     - Error Handling:
         - Errors are displayed in a toast notification.
+    - Build Tools:
+        - Vite.js is used to build the frontend and make it faster at build time.

 Running Tests:
     - Run `php artisan test` to run the tests